-We'll spend the entire day in Barnaul, the capital of Altai krai (not to be confused with the namesake republic further south).
+We'll spend the entire day touring Barnaul, the capital of Altai Krai (not to be confused with the namesake republic further south).

-In the evening - if you are not too tired - we'll go out for a musical concert either at the Philharmonia or at the Orchestra of Russian National Music Instruments (or - if you are into independent venues - we can also assist to a show of one of the main young bands enlivening the town's nightlife).
+In the evening we'll go out for a musical concert either at the Philharmonia or at the Orchestra of Russian National Music Instruments or - if you are more into independent venues - we will assist to a show of one of the many young indie bands enlivening the town's nightlife.